renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! note
     The Dependency Dashboard issue will also be confidential.
-    By default issues created by Renovate are visible to all users.
+    By default, issues created by Renovate are visible to all users.

 <!-- prettier-ignore -->
 !!! note